sanjeevkumar761/az-function-sap-crypto-market-rate-data/README.md

 # Azure Functions example to upload cryptocurrency rates to SAP market data
-This example enables to upload market rate for crypto currencies/crypto assets such as BTC, ETH etc. using Azure Functions to SAP.
+This example enables to upload market rate for crypto currencies such as BTC, ETH etc. using Azure Functions to SAP.

 It makes use of the following services -
 1) Azure Functions
-2) SAP Market Rates Management, Bring Your Own Rates https://discovery-center.cloud.sap/protected/index.html#/serviceCatalog/market-rates-bring-your-own-rates?region=europe(frankfurt)&service_plan=market-rates,-bring-your-own-rates-
+2) SAP Market Rates Management, Bring Your Own Rates https://discovery-center.cloud.sap/protected/index.html#/serviceCatalog/market-rates-bring-your-own-rates?region=europe(frankfurt)&service_plan=market-rates,-bring-your-own-rates- and SAP API Business Hub
 3) Coinbase market rate API .

 # How does it work
 The functionality is implemented as Azure Functions using Node.js.
-The code invokes Coinbase API to fetch rates
+The code invokes Coinbase API to fetch rates e.g., for BTC to USD pair.
+Then it invokes SAP Market Rates Management service on SAP API Business Hub to upload the market rates.
+The rates from SAP Market Rates Management service can be used in connected systems such as SAP S/4HANA.

 # IMPORTANT DISCLAIMER